zoome-byte/my-todo-app/README.md

-# my-todo-app
+# 📝 To-do-list

-A simple and responsive To-Do List web app built using HTML, CSS, and JavaScript.
+A simple to-do list web app using HTML, CSS, and JavaScript.

+## ✅ Features

+- Add tasks
+- Mark tasks as complete
+- Clean, responsive design

+## 🛠️ Tech Used

+- HTML
+- CSS
+- JavaScript

+## 📸 Preview

+Coming soon...

+## 📦 How to Run

+Just open `index.html` in your browser!